Celebrate as a Nation on March 25th

 - Fly Your Flag.
 Fly your flag with pride and patriotism on this day.

 - Remember Our Heroes.
 As a gesture of your appreciation, why not take just a few moments in the week prior to National Medal of Honor Day to mail a "Thank You" card to one of our living Medal of Honor recipients.
-You can find a list of the living as well as information on writing to them among the pages of this site.

 - Inform Your Local Media.
 Most newspapers aren't even aware that this special day exists.
 Why not tip your local media to the occasion.
 Before you do, check out our database for Medal of Honor recipients from your city and state as well as any who might be buried in your city.
 This information can give your media a "local angle" that can increase the probability that they will consider doing a story to remind Americans of our heroes.